 - Use judgement.
 In making analytics work, employees at all levels must balance facts and judgement.
 Many organizations fall into the information paralysis trap whereby they are forever searching for new information and never making any decisions.
-Organizations must work out when to stop collecting and analysing, and start doing.
+Organizations must work out when to stop collecting and analyzing, and start doing.

 - Share information.
 A knowledge-to-action or EbM culture can only be successfully developed if there is a willingness to share information across the organization.
 Everybody should feel responsible for performance.
 This means staff work together and are allowed to come up with new ideas, challenge and improve performance without them being afraid of getting punished for being wrong.